Cloth Nappy Washing Tips & Tricks

 Mixed washing load

 Can you wash cloth nappies with other regular items (like clothes and towels)?
 Yes you can.
 This is particularly relevant to families who use fewer nappies and only have a handful to wash at a time (perhaps you use cloth nappies part-time or your child is toilet-training).
 We recommend hand-washing them first or running them through a pre-wash cycle before adding to a larger load of washing.
-Be sure to follow our water temperature and wash cycle length guidelines.
+Be sure to follow our EcoNaps Washing Guidelines for advice that is tailored to our nappies and the materials they are composed of.

 Drying nappy covers